Motiejus/motiejus.github.com/_posts/2012-08-09-erlualib-freaking-out.markdown

 end
 {% endhighlight %}

-This is possible.
-And with not-so-much C. It will be slow (every call-to-erlang will send a bunch of messages to linked-in driver).
-But talking about speed..
-~10µs/call is not _that_ awful.
+This is possible, and with not-so-much C. It will be slower, of course (every call-to-erlang will exchange a couple of messages with linked-in driver).
+But talking about speed.. ~10-15µs/call is not _that_ awful.

 Is it useful?
 Probably not.
 Fun?
-Oh yes, don't tell me.
+Oh, yes.
 Not sure if I will implement this soon (or will)..
 But this freaks me out.

 [promised]: /tech/2012/06/erlang-behaviours-in-lua
 [announcement]: http://erlang.org/pipermail/erlang-questions/2012-July/068244.html